-A visit to the Freud Museum can help your students sort Freud-fact from Freud-fiction.
+A trip to the Freud Museum can help your students sort Freud-fact from Freud-fiction.

 Facilitated visits are a great way to get a deeper insight into Sigmund Freud, Anna Freud and psychoanalysis.

-A member of our education team will welcome the group and introduce the house, and hold a discussion or Q&A after they’ve had a look around.
+A member of our education team will welcome the group and introduce the house, and hold a discussion or Q&A after you’ve had a look around.

 Groups wanting to explore the house independently can book a self-guided visit.